openedinc/srch_cli/README.md

 the primary purpose of SRCH_CLI is to show the LTI Resource Search API can be used against multiple compliant LTI Resource Search Providers.
 Please write to adam.blum@act.org with pull requests, questions and suggestions.

-Currently the LTI Resource Search spec is not yet published.
-While in this state please send me requests for access to the Open API specification.
+The spec for LTI Resource Search is available [here](http://imsglobal.org/resource-search)

 Usage: ruby srch_cli.rb